annashipman/annashipman.github.io/_posts/2024-01-14-learnings-on-strategy-work.md

 That doesn't help me, because it can mean that I feel like I've not achieved much, as I'm always looking forwards at what is left to do.
 But more importantly, if I don't celebrate the amazing successes of my team, it doesn't help them feel their efforts and hard work have been worthwhile; and it doesn't help executive sponsors see the value of the work.

 This is something I'm still working on.
-You can even see that in this post, where I've spent a lot more time talking about how I would improve, than I have talking about the big changes we managed to drive, the engagement of multiple people in making this project successful, and the tangible change of direction of the tech strategy that demonstrably helps teams deliver faster.
+You can even see that in this post, where I've spent a lot more time talking about how I would improve, than I have talking about the big changes we managed to drive, the engagement of multiple people in making this project successful, and the tangible change of direction of the tech strategy that demonstrably helped teams deliver faster.

 ## This continues to be very useful for me

-If I had to pull out my three most valuable lessons:
+If I had to pull out the three lessons that were  most valuable to me:

 - Even if you think you know the desired end state, take a smaller chunk and make some tangible steps.
 - Overcommunicate the goal and your progress towards it.